Best Golf Balls For High Handicappers 2024

 Distance or feel?

-However there are also players who struggle in terms of feel so we have also included some models above in this regard too, such as the Titleist Velocity or Callaway ERC Soft.
-Whichever part of the game you most struggle with, there is a ball to help.
+It isn't all about just distance though.
+There are also golfers who struggle in terms of feel so we have also included some models above in this regard too, such as the Titleist TruFeel or Callaway ERC Soft.
+So regardless of which part of the game you most struggle with, there is a ball to help.

 Spin

-Linking with the above point many models above are going to spin less too which will help destructive shots become less so.
-For example the Bridgestone E12 Contact helps reduce sidespin which means it won't curve as much after a slice strike.
-That could mean fewer lost balls, and you are further down the golf hole.
+Linking with the above point many models above are going to spin less, which will help destructive tee shots become less so.
+For example the Bridgestone E12 Contact helps reduce sidespin which means it won't curve as much after a sliced tee shot.
+That will undoubtedly mean fewer lost balls, plus you will also find yourself further up the fairway with a shorter shot in.

 Durability